-Properties are either public or private and are either required or optional:
+Properties are either public, private, or protected and are either required or optional:

-- Properties in a class declaration may be designated public or private, while properties declared in other contexts are always considered public.
-Private members are only accessible within the class body containing their declaration, as described in section 8.2.2, and private properties match only themselves in subtype and assignment compatibility checks, as described in section 3.8. - Properties in an object type literal or interface declaration may be designated required or optional, while properties declared in other contexts are always considered required.
+- Properties in a class declaration may be designated public, private, or protected, while properties declared in other contexts are always considered public.
+Private members are only accessible within their declaring class, as described in section 8.2.2, and private properties match only themselves in subtype and assignment compatibility checks, as described in section 3.8.
+Protected members are only accessible within their declaring class and classes derived from it, as described in section 8.2.2, and protected properties match only themselves and overrides in subtype and assignment compatibility checks, as described in section 8.2.2, and protected properties match only themselves and overrides in subtype and assignment compatibility checks, as described in section 3.8. - Properties in an object type literal or interface declaration may be designated required or optional, while properties declared in other contexts are always considered required.
 Properties that are optional in the target type of an assignment may be omitted from source objects, as described in section 3.8.4.